 The Head of Internal Audit & Counter Fraud provides an independent and objective annual opinion on the effectiveness of internal control, risk management and governance.
 This is carried out by an in-house team in conformance with the Public Sector Internal Audit Standards.
-The opinion of the Head of Internal Audit & Counter Fraud over the Council's overall control environment, delivered in the Audit & Counter Fraud Annual Report 2022/23 is:
+The opinion of the Head of Internal Audit & Counter Fraud over the Council's overall control environment, delivered in the Audit & Counter Fraud Annual Report 2023/24 is:

-The Accounts & Audit Regulations 2015 require local authorities to ensure that they have: a sound system of internal control which-(a) facilitates the effective exercise of its functions and the achievement of its aims and objectives; (b) ensures that the financial and operational management of the authority is effective; and (c) includes effective arrangements for the management of risk.
+The Accounts & Audit Regulations 2015 require local authorities to ensure that they have: a sound system of internal control which- (a) facilitates the effective exercise of its functions and the achievement of its aims and objectives; b) ensures that the financial and operational management of the authority is effective; and (c) includes effective arrangements for the management of risk.

 In my capacity as Chief Audit Executive, with responsibility for the provision of internal audit services to the council, I am required to provide the organisation, and the Chief Executive, with a statement as to my opinion of the adequacy and effectiveness of the organisation's risk management, internal control, and governance processes.
 This opinion is intended to support the council's annual governance statement.

-The overall scope of Internal Audit work is defined in the Internal Audit Charter and the specific scope of work for the year 2022-23 was detailed in the Internal Audit Plans, which were approved by the Audit Committee.
+The overall scope of internal audit work is defined in the Internal Audit Charter and the specific scope of work for the year 2023-24 was detailed in the Internal Audit Plans, which were approved by the Finance & Audit Committee.
 The Plans cannot address all risks across the council, but available resources are focused on the highest areas of risk to the authority and those linked to its corporate objectives.
-The opinion that follows is based on a limited scope due to resourcing issues experienced in year and the knock-on effect of overrunning assurance work from 2021-22, which resulted in a reduced level of assurance work completed as part of the 2022-23 plan and only 31 assurance reviews completed in comparison to an estimated 38 at the start of the year.
+The opinion that follows is based on all work completed since the last annual opinion was delivered, including overrunning reviews from 2022-23 and work outlined in the 2023-24 Plans.

-The Internal Audit Team operates in accordance with the working practices set out in the Internal Audit Manual and work is subject to supervision and quality review.
+The Internal Audit team operates in accordance with the working practices set out in the Internal Audit Manual and work is subject to supervision and quality review.
 This means we can be satisfied that the team has carried out all internal audit work in line with the Public Sector Internal Audit Standards and in accordance with our Quality Assurance & Improvement Programme.